weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 4. This will open **Microsoft Edge**, which will attempt to access the EAC.
 Maximize your browser window. <br/>

-	Edge will display an error page indicating **Your connection isn't private**.
+	Edge will display an error page indicating **Your connection isn't private**. <br/>

 	Select **Advanced**, which displays a message indicating **This server couldn't prove that it's localhost; its security certificate is from LON-EX1.
-This may be caused by a misconfiguration or an attacker intercepting your connection.**   <br/>

-	You received this message because a certificate for the EAC was not needed, and therefore not included in your VM lab training environment.
+This may be caused by a misconfiguration or an attacker intercepting your connection.** You received this message because a certificate for the EAC was not included in your VM lab training environment.
+In a real-world deployment, this certificate would be required. <br/>

 	Select **Continue to localhost (unsafe)**.

 5. In the **Exchange Admin Center** log-in page, enter **adatum\Administrator** in the **Domain\user name** field and **Pa55w.rd** in the **Password** field, and then select **sign in**.